 - Your platform needs to already have somewhat of a following to assure guest posters their content will be exposed to a new audience.

-Key Example: OkDork.com by Noah Kagan, Founder of AppSumo
+Example of a Guest Host Blog: OkDork.com by Noah Kagan, Founder of AppSumo

 Additionally, Noah also regularly features his own readers who have achieved some type of outstanding result in their businesses as guests.